cloudevents/spec/primer.md

 itself.

 The specification places no restrictions on the type of the extension attributes.
-Meaning, they may be simple types (e.g. strings, integers) or they can be complex types of structured data.
+Meaning, they may be simple types (e.g. strings, integers), complex (e.g. structured) or undefined collection of attributes.

 If an extension becomes popular then the specification authors might consider moving it into the specification as a core attribute.
 This means